MaxymVlasov/dive-action/README.md

           github-token: ${{ secrets.GITHUB_TOKEN }}
 ```

+For security reasons, I recommend pinning GitHub Action SHAs.
+You can use
+[Renovate](https://docs.renovatebot.com/) for this.
+The simplest way to start
+is by using [this preset](https://github.com/SpotOnInc/renovate-config/) that I
+created.

 ### Config file

-There are three metrics supported by dive config file.
+There are three metrics supported by the dive config file.
 See [here](https://github.com/joschi/dive#ci-integration) for details.

 ```yaml
 rules: